Differentially Private Learning with Adaptive Clipping: Introduction

 To achieve user-level DP, we employ the Federated Averaging algorithm \citep{FA17}, introduced as a decentralized approach to model training in which the training data is left distributed on user devices, and each training round aggregates updates that are computed locally.
 On each round, a sample of devices are selected for training, and then each selected device performs potentially many steps of local SGD over minibatches of its own data, sending back the model delta as its update.

 Bounding the influence of any user in Federated Averaging is both necessary for privacy and often desirable for stability.
-If left unbounded, any user can potentially cause the learned system to overfit to its data.
-One way to bound the influence of users is to cap the total $L_2$ norm of its gradient update: if the update norm is greater than some $C$, it gets ``clipped'' to $C$ before being aggregated.
-Since such clipping also effectively bounds the sensitivity of the aggregate with respect to the addition or removal of any user's data, adding noise to the aggregate is sufficient for achieving a central differential privacy guarantee for the update \citep{CMS, BST, DPDL}.
+One popular way to do this to cap the $L_2$ norm of its model update by projecting larger updates back to the ball of norm $C$.
+Since such clipping also effectively bounds the $L_2$ sensitivity of the aggregate with respect to the addition or removal of any user's data, adding Gaussian noise to the aggregate is sufficient to obtain a central differential privacy guarantee for the update \citep{CMS, BST, DPDL}.
 Standard composition techniques can then be used to extend the per-update guarantee to the final model \citep{mironov2017renyi}.

 Setting an appropriate value for the clipping threshold $C$ is crucial for the utility of the private training mechanism.
 Setting it too low can result in high bias since we discard information contained in the magnitude of the gradient.
-However setting it too high would entail the addition of more noise, because the amount of Gaussian noise added to achieve a given level of privacy must be proportional to the clipping norm ($L_2$ sensitivity), and this will eventually destroy model utility.
-Thus setting $C$ either too high or too low can adversely affect the utility of the learned model.
-This effect was observed empirically by \citet{DPLM}, and the clipping bias-variance tradeoff is theoretically analyzed and shown to be an inherent property of differentially private learning by \citet{amin2019bounding}.
+However setting it too high entails the addition of more noise, because the amount of Gaussian noise necessary for a given level of privacy must be proportional to the norm bound (the $L_2$ sensitivity), and this will eventually destroy model utility.
+The clipping bias-variance trade-off was observed empirically by \citet{DPLM}, and was theoretically analyzed and shown to be an inherent property of differentially private learning by \citet{amin2019bounding}.

 Learning large models using the Federated Averaging/SGD algorithm~\citep{FA17, DPLM} can take thousands of rounds of interaction between the central server and the clients.
 The norms of the updates can vary as the rounds progress.
-Using a constant clipping threshold (and constant noise) throughout the learning process can result in decreased utility of the system.
-Prior work \citep{DPLM} has shown that decreasing the value of the clipping threshold after training a language model for some initial number of rounds actually results in increased accuracy of the system.
+Prior work \citep{DPLM} has shown that decreasing the value of the clipping threshold after training a language model for some initial number of rounds can improve model accuracy.
 However, the behavior of the norms can be difficult to predict without prior knowledge about the system, and if it is difficult to choose a fixed clipping norm for a given learning task, it is even more difficult to choose a parameterized clipping norm schedule.